- Eye Diseases and Conditions Slideshow Pictures

 Is a chalazion like a pimple?

 If the obstructed gland has bacteria within it, the gland may become infected.
-This is called a hordeolum, which does resemble a pimple, which really is an obstruction of an oil gland of the skin.
+This is called a hordeolum, which does resemble a pimple, which really is an infected obstruction of an oil gland of the skin.
 A hordeolum may be tender to touch.
 A chalazion is not an infection but may follow or precede a hordeolum.
 A hordeolum is often referred to as a stye.

-What is the treatment for a chalazion?
+What are treatments and home remedies for a chalazion?

 Most chalazions are treated with warm compresses to the eyelid to increase the circulation of blood to the inflamed area and promote healing.
 In addition, the doctor may prescribe an antibiotic drop or ointment to be used immediately after the compresses.
 If the chalazion persists and is causing an unsightly lump, it can be removed surgically as an outpatient procedure under local anesthesia.
 This excision is ordinarily performed through a small incision located on the inside of the affected lid.
 The removal of a chalazion neither alters the normal function of the lid nor decreases the amount of tears.
+The surgery removes only one gland of the 30 or 40 within the eyelid.

 What is the prognosis of a chalazion?